Loading...

 1965

-Introduction of the GFCI, revolutionizing electrical safety.
+Introduction of the GFCI revolutionized electrical safety.

-Leviton headquarters move to Little Neck, Queens.
+Leviton headquarters moved to Little Neck, Queens.

 Our History 3.3